Luos-io/Pyluos/README.md

 If you don't know the name of a gate, you can easily find it using the ```pyluos-usb-gate``` and ```pyluos-wifi-gate``` command line utilities.

-There should be automatically installed when you install pyluos.
+There should be automatically installed when you install Pyluos.
 They should be available in your path.
 From the terminal, you can run:

 ```pyluos-wifi-gate discover```